Pedestrian Accident Lawyer

 - Approaching so closely from the opposite half of the roadway as to be in danger.

 Furthermore, it is illegal to pass a vehicle that has stopped for a pedestrian crossing in a crosswalk.
 Violation of this section of the law resulting in an accident is a misdemeanor under criminal law and may constitute negligence per se for purposes of tort liability for damages.
 Hiring an experienced auto-pedestrian accident lawyer can help you understand these laws further.

 Drivers must share the road with others.
 This duty obligates them to maintain a proper lookout for both vehicles driving on the roads and people walking by the road or working along highway shoulders.
 The Houston Vulnerable Road User Ordinance protects pedestrians in Houston walking along streets and on sidewalks by requiring operators of automobiles to take specific actions when driving around vulnerable road users.
 Many other Texas cities have enacted their own Vulnerable Road User Ordinance.

 A vulnerable road user is defined as a:

-- Person on horseback or operating a horse-driven conveyance
+- A person on horseback or operating a horse-driven conveyance

-- Person operating a bicycle (including an electric bicycle), hand cycle, or other human-powered wheeled vehicle
+- A person operating a bicycle (including an electric bicycle), handcycle, or other human-powered-wheeled-vehicle

-- Person operating a moped or motor-assisted scooter.
+- A person operating a moped or motor-assisted scooter.

 (See City of Houston Code Sec, 45-44.)
 These individuals are considered particularly at risk when negligent drivers are on the roadway.

-What Must You Do Around Vulnerable Road Users?
+What Must You Do Around Vulnerable Road Users in Houston?

 A typical Vulnerable Road User Ordinance requires operators of motor vehicles to complete the following actions when near a vulnerable road user on the roadway: